aedobbyn/beer-data-science/compile.md

 *Future Directions*

-Potential places to take this analysis further:
+Potential places to take this analysis further include but are not limited to:

 * Incorporate flavor profiles for beers sourced/scraped from somewhere
 * Implement hierarchical clustering; what style is the mother of all styles?